Skip to Main Content

 It looks like you're using Internet Explorer 11 or older.
 This website works best with modern browsers such as the latest versions of Chrome, Firefox, Safari, and Edge.
 If you continue with this browser, you may see unexpected results.

 The library has a growing collection of material relating to Asian history and culture.
 In addition to searching the library catalog for full-length books and printed primary sources, and JumpStart for secondary source journal articles, you can use the following specialized databases to locate additional sources.

 Secondary Sources in Asian History

-A major database for Asian Studies, with comprehensive index coverage of mostly western-language articles and book chapters on all parts of Asia.
+Search western-language journal articles, conference proceedings, and book chapters on all parts of Asia.
 Coverage: 1971 to present.
-Citations Only.
+Citations only.

-Covers the history of the world (excluding the United States and Canada) from 1450 to the present, including military history, women's history, history of education, history of science, and more.
-Includes secondary source articles from more than 1800 journals, as well as books and book reviews.
-This is the most important source of secondary research material for the study of modern world history.
-Note: for U.S. history, use America: History and Life
+Explore the history of the world (excluding the United States and Canada) from the 15th century to the present, including military history, women's history, history of education, history of science, and more.
+This collection includes secondary source articles from journals, as well as books and book reviews.
+Note: for United States history, use America: History and Life

 ; for medieval history, use Iter